meezwhite/p5.grain/README.md

 }
 ```

-### Pixel manipulation

-This example demonstates granulating the artwork using `tinkerPixels(callback)` function.
-In this case the `callback` function is an implementation of the `granulateSimple` function. *Note: example is non-deterministic!*
+The next example demonstates granulating the artwork using `tinkerPixels(callback)` pixel-manipulation function.
+In this case the `callback` function is an implementation of the `granulateSimple` function. *Note that the example is non-deterministic!*

 ```js
 function setup() {